Land Rover Defender 110 vs Mercedes-Benz GLC

 Feature Showdown

-The Land Rover Defender 110 features a 13.1-inch touchscreen, while the Mercedes-Benz GLC gets a 11.9-inch display.
+The Land Rover Defender 110 features a 11.4-inch touchscreen paired with a 12.3-inch digital dash, while the Mercedes-Benz GLC gets a 11.9-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Land Rover Defender 110 stands out with heated front seats and ventilated seats that you will not find on the Mercedes-Benz GLC.
 The Mercedes-Benz GLC counters with head-up display, panoramic roof and ambient lighting.
 Which feature set matters more depends on your daily routine and priorities.